dmz44/Robotics_Assignment_1/README.md

 ```

-10) **Verify Installation:** If you are getting permission errors, you might need to reboot your computer after adding your user to the Docker group.
+10) **Verify Installation by executing the following on the Host's Terminal Window:** If you are getting permission errors, you might need to reboot your computer after adding your user to the Docker group.
 Alternatively, for a temporary solution, you can add sudo in front of all the commands for Docker.

 ```bash
 docker run hello-world

 ```

-11) **Configure the repository for NVIDIA Container Toolkit:**
+11) **Configure the repository for NVIDIA Container Toolkit by executing the following on the Host's Terminal Window:**
 To allow the Docker container to access your GPU (essential for Gazebo simulation and AI tasks), you must install the NVIDIA Container Toolkit.

 ```bash